Hologic Inc. (NASDAQ:HOLX): An Opportunity for Fundamental Investors?

 Is the stock of HOLX attractive?

-In related news, SVP, Human Resources, Bebo Allison P sold 6,100 shares of the company’s stock in a transaction that recorded on Feb 05.
-The sale was performed at an average price of 84.06, for a total value of 512,778.
-As the sale deal closes, the Principal Accounting Officer, COHN BENJAMIN JORDAN now sold 8,396 shares of the company’s stock, valued at 707,867.
-Also, Principal Accounting Officer, COHN BENJAMIN JORDAN sold 1,477 shares of the company’s stock in a deal that was recorded on Dec 10.
-The shares were price at an average price of 73.64 per share, with a total market value of 108,759.
-Following this completion of acquisition, the Div.
-President, Diagnostics, Thornal Kevin R now holds 16,869 shares of the company’s stock, valued at 1,248,212.
+In related news, Group President, BSH & Surg., Daugherty Sean S. sold 4,001 shares of the company’s stock in a transaction that recorded on May 10.
+The sale was performed at an average price of 65.02, for a total value of 260,149.
+As the sale deal closes, the SVP, Human Resources, Bebo Allison P now sold 6,100 shares of the company’s stock, valued at 512,778.
+Also, Principal Accounting Officer, COHN BENJAMIN JORDAN sold 8,396 shares of the company’s stock in a deal that was recorded on Feb 04.
+The shares were price at an average price of 84.31 per share, with a total market value of 707,867.
+Following this completion of acquisition, the Principal Accounting Officer, COHN BENJAMIN JORDAN now holds 1,477 shares of the company’s stock, valued at 108,759.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 1.10%.

 11 out of 17 analysts covering the stock have rated it a Buy, while 5 have maintained a Hold recommendation on Hologic Inc..
 0 analysts has assigned a Sell rating on the HOLX stock.
 The 12-month mean consensus price target for the company’s shares has been set at $84.17.